 Research and Development Institute of Power Engineering, Moscow.

-The All-Russian Research Institute for Nuclear Power Plant Operation of Moscow is the scientific centre for Russian nuclear operating organizations.
-Its principal work is assuring safe operation of first and second generation nuclear power plants.
+The All-Russian Research Institute for Nuclear Power Plant Operation of Moscow is the scientific centre for the Russian Federation’s nuclear operating organizations.
+Its principal work is assuring safe operation of first and second generation NPPs.

 Major reactor and NSSS design and research